macro187/nugit/readme.md

 Description
 ===========

+NuGit is a "package" manager that works with regular Git repositories instead of binary packages.

-NuGit is a tool that reads Git URLs from `.nugit` files in Git repositories and then fetches and checks out those Git repositories as siblings.
-It does this recursively, thereby restoring all directly and transitively required Git repositories to their specified revisions.
+NuGit operates according to `.nugit` files placed (usually) in the root directories of Git repositories.
+These files contain lists of other Git repositories required, optionally with particular revisions.
+When run, NuGit recursively fetches and checks out those Git repositories as siblings, thereby restoring all directly and transitively required Git repositories to the specified revisions.

-In addition, NuGit provides .NET-specific functionality allowing it to serve as a much simpler replacement for NuGet, hence the play on its name.
+In addition, NuGit provides .NET-specific functionality to add projects from required repositories to Visual Studio solutions so they can be easily used via project references.
+These features allow NuGit serve as a simplified replacement for NuGet, hence the play on its name.

 Usage